When is the best time to take the tour?

 How will I know what I’m looking at?

-We have laminated seabird/ceteacean identification charts for all 12 passengers – detailing what you may see on our tours.
-We also have a small library of wildlife identification books and a selection of free information leaflets about Shetland’s wildlife, wild-flowers, geology, history and archaeology.
+We have laminated seabird/ceteacean identification charts for all 12 passengers – detailing what you may see on our tours, also available in ‘Braille’ format.
+Inside our heated cabin, we have a small library of wildlife identification books and a selection of free information leaflets about Shetland’s wildlife, wild-flowers, geology, history and archaeology.
+All tours have engaging commentary which is made fun for all ages and interests.
+Each passenger receives individual headsets/earphones when they step aboard, this gives that personal touch and to enable you to hear everything that is being shared by your expert guide(s).

 Do I need binoculars?